LGLabGreg/lg-angular/README.md

 # lg-angular
-Base angular framework with Grunt
+Base angular framework with Grunt - This is very basic setup and is for personal use but feel free to use it.
+It contains a simple apiService, basic route setup and example controller with interaction with the apiService.

 ## Requirements